-Release is the changing of the state of a schedulable from blocked-for-release-event to eligible-for-execution.
-When the state of a schedulable is blocked-for-release-event and a release event occurs then the state of the schedulable is changed to eligible-for-execution.
+Release - the changing of the state of a schedulable from blocked-for-release-event to eligible-for-execution.
+When the state of a schedulable is blocked-for-releaseevent and a release event occurs then the state of the schedulable is changed to eligible-for-execution.

-Otherwise, a state transition from blocked-for-release-event to eligible-for-execution is queued; this is known as a pending release.
+Otherwise, a state transition from blocked-for-release-event to eligible-forexecution is queued; this is known as a pending release.
 When the next transition of the schedulable into state blocked-for-release-event occurs, and there is a pending release, the state of the schedulable is immediately changed to eligible-for-execution.
 (Some actions implicitly clear any pending releases.)

-Completion is the changing of the state of a schedulable from executing to blockedfor-release-event.
+- Completion the changing of the state of a schedulable from executing to blockedfor-release-event.
 Each completion corresponds to a release.
-A realtime thread is deemed to complete its most recent release when it terminates.

-Deadline refers to a time before which a schedulable expects to complete.

-The i^{th} deadline is associated with the i^{th} release event and a deadline miss occurs when the i^{th} completion would occur after the i^{th} deadline.

-Deadline monitoring is the process by which the implementation responds to deadline misses.
+A realtime thread is deemed to complete its most recent release when it terminates. - Deadline a time before which a schedulable should complete.
+The i^{th} deadline is associated with the i^{th} release event and a deadline miss occurs when the i^{th} completion would occur after the i^{th} deadline. - Deadline monitoring the process by which the implementation responds to deadline misses.
 When a deadline miss occurs for a schedulable object, the deadline miss handler, if any, for that schedulable is released.
 This behaves as if there were an asynchronous event associated with the schedulable, to which the miss handler was bound, and which was fired when the deadline miss occurred.

-Periodic, sporadic, and aperiodic are adjectives applied to schedulables which describe the temporal relationship between consecutive release events.
+- Periodic, Sporadic, and Aperiodic adjectives applied to schedulables which describe the temporal relationship between consecutive release events.
 Let R_i denote the time at which a schedulable has had the i^{th} release event occur.
-Ignoring the effect of release jitter:

-- 1. a schedulable is periodic when there exists a value T > 0 such that for all i, $R{i+1} R_i = T$, where T is called the period; - 2. a schedulable that is not periodic is said to be aperiodic; and - 3. an aperiodic schedulable is said to be sporadic when there is a known value T > 0 such that for all i, $R{i+1} R_i >= T$.
-T is then called the minimum interarrival time (MIT).

-The cost of a schedulable is an estimate of the maximum amount of CPU time that the schedulable requires between a release and its associated completion.

-The current CPU consumption of a schedulable is the amount of CPU time that the schedulable has consumed since its last release.

-A cost overrun occurs when the schedulable's current CPU consumption becomes greater than, or equal to, its cost.

-Cost monitoring is the process by which the implementation tracks CPU consumption and responds to cost overruns.
-When a cost overrun occurs for a schedulable, the cost overrun handler, if any, for that schedulable is released.
-This behaves as if there were an asynchronous event associated with the schedulable, to which the overrun handler was bound, and which was fired when the cost overrun occurred.

-Cost enforcement is the process by which the implementation ensures that the CPU consumption of a schedulable is no more than the value of the cost parameter in its associated ReleaseParameters.
-(Cost enforcement is an optional facility in an implementation of the RTSJ.)

-The base priority of a schedulable is the priority given in its associated PriorityParameters object; the base priority of a Java thread is the priority returned by its getPriority method.

-The enforced priority of a schedulable is a priority that ensures that the schedulable has no execution eligibility.
+Ignoring the effect of release jitter: - 1. a schedulable is periodic when there exists a value T > 0 such that for all $i, R{i+1} R_i = T$, where T is called the period; - 2. a schedulable that is not periodic is said to be aperiodic; and - 3. an aperiodic schedulable is said to be sporadic when there is a known value T > 0 such that for all $i, R{i+1} R_i \ge T$.
+T is then called the minimum interarrival time (MIT). - cost the maximum amount of CPU time that a schedulable is allowed between a release and its associated completion. - Current CPU Consumption the amount of CPU time that the schedulable has consumed since its last release. - Cost Overrun the time a which a schedulable's current CPU consumption becomes greater than, or equal to, its cost. - Cost Monitoring the process by which the implementation tracks CPU consumption and responds to cost overruns.
+When a cost overrun occurs for a schedulable, its cost overrun handler, if any, is released.
+This behaves as if there were an asynchronous event associated with the schedulable, to which the overrun handler was bound, and which is fired when a cost overrun occurres. - Cost Enforcement the process by which the implementation ensures that the CPU consumption of a schedulable is no more than the value of the cost parameter in its associated ReleaseParameters.
+(Cost enforcement is an optional facility in an implementation of the RTSJ.) - Base Priority the priority given in a schedulable's associated PriorityParameters object; the base priority of a Java thread is the priority returned by its getPriority method. - Enforced Priority a priority below the idle priority, which ensures the schedulable has no execution eligibility.